RS-Georgia/schema/readme.md

 With this version there also structural changes:
 1. The Schema naming convention will be in full i.e ...Compliance.xsd, etc. The use of short names (like ...comp.xsd) is depracted.
 2. The file naming convention of an XML report shall start with the **license number issued by RS related to the specific gaming activity**.
-Operators normally have two licenses - one for betting and another for other games.
+Operators normally have two licenses issued by RS - one for betting and another for other games.
 Use the license number for betting on BettingSmryCompliance.xsd  and the other license number for B2CSmryCompliance.xsd